xiaomingfuckeasylife/ExcelExtractor/README.md

 * third .  auto table creation . insertion .

-* four .   auto row recognition . remove wired row . recognise which row is the real row that need to be save.
+* four .   auto row recognition . remove weird row . recognise which row is the real row that need to be save.

 #### how to use it ?